helgoboss/helgobox/doc/user-guide.md

     behavior for ReaLearn versions up to 1.11.0 and is just kept for compatibility reasons.
 - **Input FX:** If unchecked, the _FX_ dropdown will show FX instances in the track's normal FX chain.
 If checked, it will show FX instances in the track's input FX chain.
+- **Monitoring FX:** This appears instead of the input FX checkbox if you select track `<Master>`.
+If you check this, you can target FX instances on REAPER's global monitoring FX chain.
+    - **Attention:** Because of a limitation in the REAPER API, learning and feedback for monitoring FX doesn't work at the moment!
 - **FX must have focus:** If checked, this mapping will be active only if the FX instance set in _FX_ is currently focused.
 If the FX instance is displayed in a floating window, _focused_ means that the floating window is active.
 If it's displayed within the FX chain window, _focused_ means